Domestic Violence Coordinated Housing Access Point (DVCHAP)

 Can the same assessment be used for another opening if the survivor’s information has not changed.

 Yes.
-Please make sure that survivors know what type of resources they are submitting assessments to and that they are making an informed decisions about how to move forward.
+Please make sure that survivors know what type of resources they are submitting assessments to and that they are making informed decisions about how to move forward.

 Prioritization